tuomasth/TSPsolver_v29-4-2023/README.md

 F9, LK-SOM-CH-NN-EVO,  Same as F8 but the F6's quick Lin-Kernighan is used in the end once

-Javadoc not available on GitHub.
+Javadoc is not available on GitHub for this version.
+This version is only a "trial" and should not be taken seriously like the next upcoming version should.